 Local cafes, hostels and hotels prepare for outside visitors and have city guides to the organized events.

-Impromptu Celebrations And Independent Events
+Impromptu Celebrations and Independent Events

-As you explore the city, you will find small bands or musicians playing in a square or park, and people quickly congregate around them to dance and to party.
+People quickly congregate around them to dance and to party.
 While the big showpiece events of Independence Day are spectacular, you really get a local feel with the smaller informal celebrations.

 Shopping in Cuenca

 Supporting local artists is important in Cuenca and this is also the best time to visit the markets to see local arts and crafts.

 If you are looking for authentic souvenirs head to the largest market at the Escalinatas stairway.
 Stalls fill a large courtyard and also span a large area on the banks of the river.

 The products range from wooden trinkets and decorated items through to textiles and paintings.